 Choosing the right structure will save you many headaches down the track, allow you to raise capital more easily and protect you and your business partners as long as you get it right.

-What are the ‘must haves’ for a startup business structure?
+What are the ‘must haves’ for startup business structures?

 In my experience, most startups are looking for the following headline “must haves”: